edenbwt/Go-lOra-iot-Dashboard/README.md

 - FiPy Module Libraries
 - MQTT Library

-- ## TODO
+## TODO
--make the connection to the MQQT server
+- make the connection to the MQQT server
--better UI
+- better UI

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas for improvements, bug fixes, or new features, feel free to submit a pull request or open an issue.